Test-Time Training on Video Streams: Related Work

 \subsection{Test-Time Training}

-One of the earliest algorithms for training at test time is Bottou and Vapnik \cite{bottou1992local}: For each test input, train on its neighbors before making a prediction.
-Their paper, titled \emph{Local Learning}, is the first to articulate locality as a basic concept for parametric models in machine learning.
-This continues to be effective for support vector machines (SVM)~\cite{zhang2006svm} and large language models~\cite{hardt2023test}.
-Another line of work called transductive learning uses test data to add constraints to the margin of SVMs~\cite{joachims2002learning, collobert2006large, vapnik2013nature}.
-The principle of transduction, as stated by Vapnik, also emphasizes locality ~\cite{Gammerman98learningby, vapnik_book}: "Try to get the answer that you really need but not a more general one."
+One of the earliest algorithms for training at test time is \cite{bottou1992local}: For each test input, train on its neighbors before making a prediction.
+This approach continues to be effective for support vector machines (SVM)~\citep{zhang2006svm} and recently in large language models~\citep{hardt2023test}. \cite{bottou1992local}, titled \emph{Local Learning}, articulates locality as a basic concept in machine learning.
+Another line of work called transductive learning uses test data to add constraints to the margin of SVMs~\citep{joachims2002learning, collobert2006large, vapnik2013nature}.
+The principle of transduction, as stated by Vapnik, also emphasizes locality ~\citep{Gammerman98learningby, vapnik_book}: ``Try to get the answer that you really need but not a more general one."